 I don’t like risks nor do I like to party around loud music.
 But this summer I went dancing at a night club until 4 AM and jumped off some cliffs on Maui.
 Those trips were much better because I was willing to mix things up.
 Why do all the same things when you’re in an exotic location?

 Learn Basic Phrases

 Traveling through Spain two years ago was a struggle because I never learned any Spanish despite growing up in California.
 My French came in handy when I reached Barcelona.
+Visit this website to learn French today.
 The local Catalan is a mix of Spanish and French — and they really like it when you don’t speak Spanish.